viamrobotics/docs/docs/tutorials/services/navigate-with-rover-base.md

 }
 ```

-Save your config.
+3. Save your config.

 ### Configure a rover base with encoded motors

-Now, configure your rover base to act as the moving platform of the navigating robot.
+Configure your rover base to act as the moving platform of the navigating robot.
 Start by configuring the [encoders](/components/encoder/) and [motors](/components/motor/) of your encoded motor.

 1. Follow [these instructions](/components/) to configure the left and right encoders of the wheeled base.